 Omega 3 oils help to produce the anti-inflammatory prostaglandins, which in turn will help to reduce the symptoms of pain and inflammation with endometriosis.

-Some of the best sources of omega-3 oils are found in marine and plant oils and include: oily fish, walnut oil, pumpkin seeds, flax seeds.
+Some of the best sources of omega-3 oils are found in marine and plant oils and include: oily fish, walnut oil, pumpkin seeds.
 Can also be found as a dietary supplement.

 Peruvian Maca Root